te11ur/playable_tween/docs/contributor_guide.md

 If proposed changes in a pull request break anything, contributors get feedback without having to wait for a human to have a look at the code.
 Also, the request cannot be merged until the tests pass.

-We are using the Travis CI platform to run the tests.
+We are using the Travis CI floor to run the tests.
 You will find a little information area at the bottom of the pull request page, letting you know about the state of the tests.

 Example of all checks passing: